lambda-direct/unexpected-realtime/README.md

   </h3>
 </div>

-### What is realtime?
+### What is real-time?

-The real-time web is a network web using technologies and practices that enable users to receive information as soon as it is published by its authors, rather than requiring that they or their software check a source periodically for updates.
+**Real-time** this is the approach that refers to the ability of a system to process data and provide responses instantaneously as events occur.
+Real-time web applications allow users to receive updated information without needing to refresh the page or use polling(periodically data refetching).

 ### How it works?